tylercrosse/weather-app/README.md

 ---
 ### Major features

-- Current & forecasted weather for any location
+- Current & forecasted weather for any location.
+Weather data from the [dark sky api](https://darksky.net/dev/).
-- Location search with autocomplete
+- Location search with autocomplete, with help from the [google places service](https://developers.google.com/maps/documentation/geocoding/intro).
-- Charts showing forecasted weather for the next week & the weather that already occurred today
+- Charts showing forecasted weather for the next week & the weather that already occurred today.
-- Search history stored in session
+- Search history stored in session.

 ---
 ### Wish List